-The Office of Environmental Quality, a division of the City Manager’s Office, was established to ensure all City government actions are performed in an environmentally responsible manner.
-We promote City policies that encourage the private sector to preserve and enhance environmental quality and provide regional leadership for the public, private, and non-profit sectors on environmental affairs and sustainability.
+The Office of Environmental Quality (OEQ) promotes policies that encourage the private sector to preserve and enhance environmental quality and provide regional leadership for the public, private and non-profit sectors on environmental affairs and sustainability.

 To encourage residents to act as stewards of the environment by informing them of individual and corporate choices they can make.
 Through partnerships, to provide services and opportunities people can use to improve the quality of their environment.
 To help transform City government into an efficient organization that models environmental stewardship by assisting City departments in performing their operations and managing their facilities in compliance with environmental laws and regulations.

-- Environmental Compliance – Ensure regulatory compliance in City facilities by promoting environmental stewardship among all City employees and implementing the City’s Environmental Management System (EMS).
+- Environmental Compliance- ensure regulatory compliance in over 300 City facilities by promoting environmental stewardship among all City employees an implementing the City's Environmental Management System (EMS).